StefanosEleftheriadis/apartments_sales/README.md

-The program wrote with C. Find the suitable customers fo each apartment
+This program is witten in C. Finds the suitable customers fo each apartment